mikepyne/Trilobytes/README.md

  -  - resize feed dispenser
  - Allow entities to be movable/draggable
  - add settings per graph on left of each graph (also make space on left of y-axis for label so it doesn't overlap numbers)
- -  - allow graphs to have axis ranges manually set by user
  - add new sense MoonPhase (have a global sine value for moon phase to allow organisms to sync with each other) needs to actually be two waves added together so there can be neap and spring intervals
- - add new effector Flagella that gives a constant speed for less energy than tail, but doesn't turn as fast
+ - add new effector SpringTail that charges up energy and releases it as a burst of movement
  - add images for each sense and effector and body
  - add gene for image decals
  - add gene for egg size